anguscsd/Polygenic-Scoring-in-HD/README.md

    - Outcome: residual AAO (after adjusting for CAG length)
    - Covariates: sex and 4 principal components
    - Model fit assessed via R², AIC, BIC

+> All scripts were run in the command line using Cardiff University super computer HAWK for efficient processing

 ## Key Findings